Diseases & Conditions

 - Do not allow the amputated part to be in direct contact with ice.
 You could damage it further.

-Bring the amputated part with you to the emergency room and maintain control over it until the doctor is able to evaluate you.
+Bring the amputated part with you to the emergency room and guard it carefully until the doctor is able to evaluate you.

 To help plan your treatment, your doctor will ask several questions.
 These may include: